 If getting offshore isn't an option, you can also bring your rod and reel and bait and tackle box to a handful of different spots to fish from land in Miami.

-South Pointe Park Pier – Located at the tip of South Beach at Government Cut, South Pointe Park Pier not only makes for a picturesque stroll, but it’s also a prime fishing spot for snapper and Spanish mackerel.
+South Pointe Park Pier – Located at the tip of South Beach at Government Cut, South Pointe Park Pier not only makes for a picturesque stroll, but it's also a prime Miami Beach fishing spot for snapper and Spanish mackerel.

-Haulover Inlet Jetty – Similarly, Haulover Inlet separates Bal Harbour from Haulover Beach and offers a great spot to cast your line for jack crevalle, Spanish mackerel, bluefish and red snapper.
+Haulover Inlet Jetty – Similarly, Haulover Inlet Jetty separates Bal Harbour from Haulover Beach and offers a great spot to cast your line for jack crevalle, Spanish mackerel, bluefish and red snapper.

-Newport Fishing Pier – Located in Sunny Isles Beach and newly renovated, the Newport Fishing Pier extends a half mile into the ocean, opening up the possibilities for a wide variety of fish species.
+Newport Fishing Pier – Located in Sunny Isles Beach and newly renovated, the Newport Fishing Pier extends a half mile into the ocean, opening up the possibilities to fish for a wide variety of fish species.

 Pelican Harbor Marina – Located at the 79th Street Causeway, the Pelican Harbor Marina allows for fishing off the backside of the boat ramp.

 Oleta River State Park – A lovely park just west of Sunny Isles Beach, Oleta River State Park has a designated fishing pier where you might catch snook, pompano and redfish.